Tipton Health Webinars

 May 19, 12:30 – 1 p.m.
 EDT

-Nikki Sumpter, senior vice president and Chief Human Resources Officer for Atlantic Health System, will lead a discussion about strategies nurse leaders can use when guiding their nursing teams through layoffs or furloughs.
+Nikki Sumpter, senior vice president and Chief Human Resources Officer for Atlantic Health System, led a discussion about strategies nurse leaders can use when guiding their nursing teams through layoffs or furloughs.
 This is particularly relevant now as many hospitals across the country are struggling with balancing COVID preparedness with revenue losses from canceled/postponed elective procedures, etc.

 Employee Communications Essentials in the “New Normal” Hospital Environment